Donald Davidson (philosopher): Anomalous monism

 Anomalous monism is a philosophical thesis about the mind–body relationship first proposed by Davidson in his 1970 paper "Mental Events".
-The theory is twofold and states that mental events are identical with physical events, and that the mental is anomalous, i.e. under their mental descriptions, causal relations between these mental events are not describable by strict physical laws.
+The theory is twofold and states that mental events are identical with physical events, and that the mental is anomalous, i.e., under their mental descriptions, causal relations between these mental events are not describable by strict physical laws.
 Hence, Davidson proposes an identity theory of mind without the reductive bridge laws associated with the type-identity theory.

-Since in this theory every mental event is some physical event or other, the idea is that someone's thinking at a certain time, for example, that snow is white, is a certain pattern of neural firing in their brain at that time, an event which can be characterized as both a thinking that snow is white (a type of mental event) and a pattern of neural firing (a type of physical event).
+Since in this theory every mental event is some physical event or other, the idea is that someone's thinking at a certain time, for example, that snow is white, is a certain pattern of neural firing in their brain at that time, an event that can be characterized as both a thinking that snow is white (a type of mental event) and a pattern of neural firing (a type of physical event).
 There is just one event that can be characterized both in mental terms and in physical terms.
 If mental events are physical events, they can at least in principle be explained and predicted, like all physical events, on the basis of laws of physical science.
-However, according to anomalous monism, events cannot be so explained or predicted as described in mental terms (such as "thinking", "desiring", etc.), but only as described in physical terms: this is the distinctive feature of the thesis as a brand of physicalism.
+But according to anomalous monism, events cannot be so explained or predicted as described in mental terms (such as "thinking", "desiring", etc.), but only as described in physical terms: this is the distinctive feature of the thesis as a brand of physicalism.

 Davidson's argument for anomalous monism relies on the following three principles: